ashutosh-jena-mindfire/document/docs/tutorial-basics/dom-handle.md

 sidebar_position: 3
 ---

-# How to use DOM Events
+# How to use DOM events

 ## Get value from page